microbiome/course_2021_radboud/import.md

 ### colData (sample information)

-We notice that the imported biom file did not contain sample meta data yet, so it includes empty data frame
+We notice that the imported biom file did not contain a sample meta data yet, so it includes an empty data frame.

     head(colData(se))

     ## DataFrame with 6 rows and 0 columns

-Let us add sample meta data file
+Let us add a sample meta data file.

     # We use this to check what type of data is it
     # read.table(sample_meta_file_path)